nipil/transmission-torrent-statistics/README.md

 ## About

 A daemon polling transmission P2P client at regular intervals to gather statistics.
-Fetches cumulated upload and download amounts for each torrent.
+Fetches cumulated upload amounts for each torrent.
 Stores these information in a database for later use.
 Proposes a dynamic web portal to show the resulting data as graphs.

 ## Program Dependencies